Self-care is mental health maintenance

 Self-care can help reduce stress and positively affect mental health, both of which are benefits that most farmers and ranchers and their families need.
 The busiest people (again, farmers and ranchers) are the ones who benefit the most from self-care, but they may also think they don't have time for it.
 Fortunately, self-care can fit into anyone's day.

 Did you pull into the co-op parking lot 10 minutes before they open?
 Self-care time.
+Rest your eyes, call a loved one, or look at cute animal photos online.
 Do you have a five-minute trek to the barn and back every day?
-Turn that walk into self-care.
+Turn that walk into self-care by noticing the beauty around you, picking a few wildflowers, or actively counting your blessings.
+Pray if that's your thing.
 What about that half-hour drive to pick up parts?
-You can practice self-care while you drive.
+You can practice self-care while you drive by listening to a favorite playlist or podcast.

 Different mental health experts offer hundreds of ideas for self-care.
 Here are a few that can easily be implemented into the lives of busy farmers and ranchers and their families: